Our use of cookies

 Introduction

-Staffordshire County Council Council’s vision is that Staffordshire is an ambitious, innovative and sustainable county, where everyone has the opportunity to prosper, be healthy and happy – including people with adult social care needs.
+Staffordshire County Council’s vision is that Staffordshire is an ambitious, innovative and sustainable county, where everyone has the opportunity to prosper, be healthy and happy – including people with adult social care needs.

 Healthy ageing is a priority in the Staffordshire Health and Well-being Strategy and the Staffordshire and Stoke on Trent Integrated Care Partnership Strategy.